emmatkachuk/cs2450Remote/journal.md

 Date: 10.3.25 - We went through all the project pitch presentations.
 I was actually surprised as many teams made their slides really customized to their project theme which was really cool to see.
 Today we are taking a look at Kanban boards and creating them for our own projects where team members can claim issues and check them in as we are working on them.

+Date: 10.6.25 - This week we are talking about how this class will help us in the future.
+The processes and everything we are learning with the tech and collaboration with our team.
+All of this knowledge will help us better our position in the tech industry.
+We will be doing a pair programming and scrum master assignments this week.

 Date: